 to make it to its intended desti-nation is by careening off-course, while being

-The best time to prevent lost luggage and insure it doesn’t go astray when you travel is when packing for your trip.
+The best time to prevent lost luggage and insure yours doesn’t go astray is when packing for your trip.

-Though many travelers blame only the airlines for their lost luggage dilemmas, the truth is, that ounce of prevention your mama told you about can help you beat the odds, if your luggage goes missing.
+Though many travelers choose to blame only the airlines for their lost luggage dilemmas, the truth is, an ounce of prevention before you go can help you beat the odds, if or when your luggage goes missing.

 Where your airline luggage goes, go thousands of other suitcases and pieces of travel baggage.
-Your first step to prevent lost luggage is to add something to your bag to distinguish it from all the others – many of which are black, or dark, and similar to all those around it.
+Your first step to prevent lost luggage is to add something to the outside of your bag to distinguish it from all the others – many of which are black, or dark, and similar to most around it.

-Use a sturdy luggage tag [with current, correct information] and tape your con-tact info to an outside surface of your bag, as you would a shipping address, when mailing a package.
-[If your bag has resting 'feet' on the bottom, tape your contact info between the feet, where it’s sturdy and flat.]
+Use a sturdy luggage tag with current, correct information or tape your contact info to an outside surface of your bag, as you would a shipping address, when mailing a package.
+[If your bag has resting 'feet' on the bottom, this is the perfect place to tape contact info, where it’s sturdy and flat.]

-Remember to include shoes, accessories, and personal items on your list, and anything you’d want to be reimbursed for, if it came to that.
-If you want lost luggage reimbursement for everything, then include everything on your list.
+Remember to include your shoes, accessories, and personal items on your list, as well as anything you’d want to be reimbursed for, if the worst happens.
+If you expect lost luggage reimbursement for everything in your bag, then include everything on your list.